 - Download the Integrated Report GIS layer and associated metadata

 The Integrated Report serves the following three functions:

-- It satisfies the requirements of Clean Water Act sections 305(b), 303(d), and 314 by listing the current conditions of all state waters (required by §305(b)), which includes §314 requirements for reporting on the status of publicly owned lakes, and those waters that are impaired and needing a total maximum daily load (TMDL) (required by §303(d)).
+- It satisfies the requirements of Clean Water Act sections 305(b), 303(d), and 314 by listing the current conditions of all state waters (required by §305(b)), including publicly owned lakes (required by §314), and lists waters that are impaired and need a total maximum daily load (TMDL) (required by §303(d)).

 - It informs the public about the status of state waters, enabling interested parties to comment on the status of all Idaho’s waters and provide relevant data.